 This approach integrates training into the needs of a particular organization.
 If you meet supervisor or HR manager for various organization, be careful not to ask for confidential information, such

-as information that relates to a competitice advantange.
+as information that relates to a competitive advantange.
 It can work better to link people along supply chains, so suppliers are linked with buyers.
-Note: If you choose an interview approach, one interview does comprise and ongoing relationship.
+Note: If you choose an interview approach, one interview does not comprise an ongoing relationship.

 Getting a letter from an industry association